vasiliy-klyotskin/ios-modular-app-example/README.md

 # just-chat-ios

-playground application for practicing modularity, SwiftUI and other aspects of modern iOS development
+## Playground application for practicing modularity, SwiftUI and other aspects of modern iOS development